 The Pest Management Division licenses and regulates the structural pest control industry in Arizona.
 This includes pesticide applications in and around structures (pre- and post-construction), to weeds, turf & ornamentals and aquatic areas.
 This includes termite and fungi inspections for structural purposes.
 Agricultural pesticide management is handled in the Environmental Services Division.

 Continuing Education Units (CEU)

-All structural, building and landscape licensees (applicators and qualifying parties) need at least 6 hours of continuing education each year.
+All structural, building and landscape licensees (applicators (6 CE) and qualifying parties (12 CE)) need continuing education (CE) hours each year.
 The license categories are:

-- Category 1 Category 2a Category 2b Category 3
+- Category 1, Category 2a, Category 2b, and Category 3

-- Wood Destroying Organism Treatment Wood Destroying Insect Inspection Ornamental & Turf
+- Industrial & Institutional, Wood Destroying Organism Treatment, Wood Destroying Insect Inspection, Ornamental & Turf

 Create a CEU Course

 Today's applicator is faced with numerous issues that are not traditionally associated with the application of pesticides.
 Often, these topics involve safety and regulations that are common to most applicators.
 These include such areas as disease transmission, hazard communication and occupational safety and health (OSHA) regulations.
 When these issues are timely and extremely important, courses relating to these topics are given special consideration.
 The following guidelines are provided to assist the instructor in developing courses that are both educational and timely.